simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 #### Choosing the Right Router and Modem

 When it comes to selecting a router and modem for your home network, there are a few key factors to consider.
 First and foremost, you'll want to choose equipment that is **compatible with your internet service provider**.
-This will ensure that you are able to get the fastest possible speeds and the most reliable connection.
+This will ensure that you're able to get the fastest possible speeds and the most reliable connection.

 In addition to compatibility, you should also look for devices that support the latest security protocols.
 This includes **WPA3** for Wi-Fi encryption and **automatic firmware updates**, which can help protect your network from potential threats.